jaegertracing/jaeger-client-java/README.md

 # 🛑 This library is DEPRECATED!

-No new pull requests are accepted except for security fixes.
+v1.8.1 is the final release.
+No new pull requests are accepted.

 We urge all users to migrate to [OpenTelemetry](https://opentelemetry.io/).
 Please refer to the [notice in the documentation](https://www.jaegertracing.io/docs/latest/client-libraries/#deprecating-jaeger-clients) for details.